Tamagawa Products for Elliptic Curves Over Number Fields: Examples

-Below in \Cref{multiquad}, \Cref{zetas}, and \Cref{zetasavg} we have the trivial Tamagawa proportions and average Tamagawa products for sequences of fields that demonstrate these limits.
+In \Cref{multiquad}, we have an example of a sequence of fields with the proportion of Tamagawa trivial curves decreasing to zero, and the corresponding average Tamagawa products heading off to infinity.
+The sequence follows the sequence of fields constructed in the proof of \Cref{d1d2}.

-In \Cref{multiquad} we have an example of a sequence of fields with Tamagawa trivial proportion decreasing to zero, and the corresponding average Tamagawa products which head off to infinity.
-The sequence is constructed by the methods described in the proof of \Cref{d1d2}.
+Similarly, in \Cref{zetas}, the sequence of fields $\Q(\zeta_p)$ for primes $p < 258$ excluding $p = 5, 7, 31,$ and $127$ have the proportion of Tamagawa trivial curves heading to $1$.

-Similarly, in \Cref{zetas}, we have an example of a sequence of fields with Tamagawa trivial proportion tending to $1$.
-In \Cref{zetasavg} we have the corresponding average Tamagawa products similarly converging to $1$.
-The sequence is created by taking $\mathbb{Q}(\zeta_p)$ for primes $p$.
-Note that in both \Cref{zetas} and \Cref{zetasavg} the data points from $p = 5, 7, 31,$ and $127$ have been omitted due to being outliers.
+In \Cref{zetasavg}, we see that for the same sequence of fields, the average Tamagawa products converge to $1$.
+Note that as displayed in \Cref{tab:my_label}, the data points for $p = 5, 7, 31,$ and $127$ are outliers.
+For the latter three $p$, it is hinted in the proof of \Cref{d1d2} that the reason is small $\mathrm{ord}_{p}(2)$.

 \end{example}

 \begin{example} Many of the above examples are of simpler fields, however in our paper we are able to calculate trivial Tamagawa proportions and average Tamagawa products for all fields, regardless of class number or degree.
 Thus, even for a more complicated field such as $\Q(x^4+5x^2-6x+3)$ with Galois group $S_4$, we can even determine the trivial Tamagawa proportion.
 Note that $\Q(x^4+5x^2-6x+3)$ has $\Delta = 32880$, and thus the primes $2, 3, 5,$ and $137$ all ramify.
 More specifically, we have that $2 = (-8\alpha^3-\alpha^2-37\alpha+47)^2$, $3 = (-\alpha)^2(2\alpha^3+9\alpha-13)(\alpha-1)$, $5 = (-\alpha^3+\alpha-1)(-2\alpha^2+2\alpha-1)^2$, and $137 = (44\alpha^3+33\alpha^2 +235\alpha-100)(-\alpha^3-4\alpha^2-9\alpha-17)^2$.
 By knowing how these primes ramify, we can calculate that $P_{\Tam}(\Q(x^4+5x^2-6x+3), 1) = 0.526\dots$. \end{example}